THE MARRIAGE OF FIGARO by Mozart to open Off-Broadway this July

 THE MARRIAGE OF FIGARO (Nozze di Figaro) by Mozart is coming Off-Broadway this July 2019.

-This opera is an audience's favorite, known of its festive elements, written by Mozart and Lorenzo Da Ponte.
+This opera is an audience's favorite, known for its festive elements, written by Mozart and Lorenzo Da Ponte.

 Five performances: July 9th (3pm), July 11th (8pm - Premiere followed by After Party), July 15th (8pm), July 18th (8pm), and July 21st (6pm - Closing night followed by After Party).